Noor Zaman

-Noor Zaman (born 1 April 2004) is a Pakistani squash player and the reigning U23 World Squash Champion.
+Noor Zaman (born 1 April 2004) is a Pakistani squash player.

+Career

+In 2022, Noor won the U19 Asian Junior Squash Championships.

 He was part of the men's team that won a silver medal at the 2022 Asian Games.
-As of October 2025, he is ranked 37th in the world.

-Biography

-Noor is the grandson of squash player Qamar Zaman.

-In 2022, he won in the boys under 19 categories at the Asian Junior Squash Championships.

-He was selected in the national team for the 2022 Asian Games.
 In the final against India, he played against Abhay Singh, and was defeated, winning two games out of five.
 The team won the silver medal.

-In 2024, Zaman won his 2nd PSA title after securing victory in the CAS Serena Hotels International during the 2024–25 PSA Squash Tour.
+In 2024, he won his 2nd PSA title after securing victory in the CAS Serena Hotels International during the 2024–25 PSA Squash Tour.

-In March 2025 he won the Liverpool Cricket Club Open (his 3rd PSA title) and a 15k PSA Challenger event, defeating Rory Stewart 3-0 in the final and one month later in April 2025, he beat K. El Torkey from Egypt to win the Under-23 World Squash Championships.
-In September 2025, he won his 4th PSA title after securing victory in the NASH Cup during the 2025–26 PSA Squash Tour.
+In March 2025 he won the Liverpool Cricket Club Open (his 3rd PSA title) and a 15k PSA Challenger event, defeating Rory Stewart 3-0 in the final.
+One month later in April 2025, he beat K. El Torkey from Egypt to win the U23 World Squash Championships in Karachi.
+In September 2025, he won his 4th PSA title after securing victory in the NASH Cup and won a 5th (the CAS International) in November 2025, during the 2025–26 PSA Squash Tour.